Key facts

 - Immunisation not only protects individuals, but through herd (community) immunity, protects those who cannot be immunised due to their young age or in whom vaccination is contraindicated because of an underlying condition.

 - ‘Vaccine hesitancy’, defined as ‘delay or refusal of vaccine in the presence of services’, has been identified by the World Health Organization as one of the top ten threats to global health.
-However, there is no evidence that this is a major issue in the UK, where vaccine confidence is high and under vaccination is more often due to difficulties accessing services for practical or logistical reasons.6 7
+However, there is no evidence that this is a major issue in the UK, where vaccine confidence is high and under vaccination is more often due to difficulties accessing services for practical or logistical reasons.7 8

 - Mandation of vaccination, whether by attaching it to school entry or welfare benefits has been suggested as a means of increasing vaccine uptake.
 The evidence of benefit in other countries is tenuous and there is no evidence applicable to UK.
 Ensuring the interventions known to be effective in achieving high vaccine uptake rates, ie providing accessible/flexible services, and use of reminders and recall should be fully implemented.
-Analysis of the potential positive and negative impacts of mandatory vaccination should be conducted before introducing such a policy.9 Mandation could be counterproductive with parents withdrawing children from school or paying fines and making families further impoverished.
-Indeed some parents who were not initially anti-vaccine, may object to the state telling them what to do and therefore refusing to have their children immunised.10 11
+Analysis of the potential positive and negative impacts of mandatory vaccination should be conducted before introducing such a policy.10 Mandation could be counterproductive with parents withdrawing children from school or paying fines and making families further impoverished.
+Indeed some parents who were not initially anti-vaccine, may object to the state telling them what to do and therefore refusing to have their children immunised.11 12

 - The COVID-19 pandemic has further increased missed opportunities for routine vaccination uptake in children and young people due to parental concerns about visiting GP surgeries and prolonged school closures.
+Many children and young people who missed out on their vaccines during this period need to be caught up.

 Economic impact

 - Older more established vaccines may be cost saving.
-For the routine US schedule in United States of America in 2001, consisting of vaccines against diphtheria, tetanus, pertussis, Hib, polio, measles, mumps, rubella and chickenpox, it was calculated that for every $1 spent there was a saving of $5 in direct costs and a further $11 in societal costs.14
+For the routine US schedule in United States of America in 2001, consisting of vaccines against diphtheria, tetanus, pertussis, Hib, polio, measles, mumps, rubella and chickenpox, it was calculated that for every $1 spent there was a saving of $5 in direct costs and a further $11 in societal costs.15

 Key messages for health professionals

 - Assessing children’s immunisation status should form part of any assessment.
 When vaccines are not up to date, the reason should be established and appropriate intervention taken.
 Parents may have delayed or refused vaccines for a variety of reasons.
 These parents should be offered the opportunity to discuss their concerns.
-Some children will not have been vaccinated because of false contraindications e.g. egg allergy is still commonly considered to contraindicate MMR vaccine, whereas this is no longer the case.17
+Some children will not have been vaccinated because of false contraindications e.g. egg allergy is still commonly considered to contraindicate MMR vaccine, whereas this is no longer the case.18

 - Health Professionals should check guidance on which vaccines are required at different ages.
 Although there is no upper age limit for most vaccines, vaccine requirements do change with age and so it is important to check.
-Public Health England publishes an algorithm to assist in determining which vaccines are required.18
+Public Health England publishes an algorithm to assist in determining which vaccines are required.19

 - It is particularly important when seeing children with allergies, that it is made clear that this should rarely interfere with vaccination.
 How this relates to an individual child’s allergies should be explained to the parents and recorded in the GP letter.

 - Many parents have questions and concerns about vaccines.
-Evidence suggests that an effective interaction can positively influence a parent’s view of vaccines and parents who have previously delayed or declined vaccines may reverse this decision.19 20 Although there is no good evidence to show that UK parents’ vaccine decisions are influenced by misinformation on social media, many parents seek out or are exposed to information on social media and the Internet more generally.
+Evidence suggests that an effective interaction can positively influence a parent’s view of vaccines and parents who have previously delayed or declined vaccines may reverse this decision.20 21 Although there is no good evidence to show that UK parents’ vaccine decisions are influenced by misinformation on social media, many parents seek out or are exposed to information on social media and the Internet more generally.
 Since not all the information available from these sources is reliable, it is important for health care professionals caring for children to be equipped to discuss immunisation with parents.
 This does not just mean being knowledgeable about vaccines; the style of conversation is vital to gain parents’ trust and to support them in their decision making.
-There are some useful resources with guidance on communicating vaccine issues with parents.21 22 23 Talking with parents about vaccination is time well spent.
+There are some useful resources with guidance on communicating vaccine issues with parents.22 23 24 Talking with parents about vaccination is time well spent.

 - Health professionals should be aware of groups at risk of low vaccine uptake.
 They include: children in large families, children in lone parent families, looked after children, children in mobile families including the travelling community, children in some ethnic minority groups, children with chronic conditions or disability.